 Published: May 17, 2024

-We are proud to announce that our group will be at ACL 2024 with two accepted papers in the Main Track and Findings!
+We are delighted to announce that we will be at ACL 2024 with 2 long papers in the Main and Findings Track!
+Catch us in Bangkok, Thailand to learn more about open-domain QA and scientific text summarization.

 To Generate or to Retrieve?
 On the Effectiveness of Artificial Contexts for Medical Open-Domain Question Answering

 Medical open-domain question answering demands substantial access to specialized knowledge.
 Recent efforts have sought to decouple knowledge from model parameters, counteracting architectural scaling and allowing for training on common low-resource hardware.
 The retrieve-then-read paradigm has become ubiquitous, with model predictions grounded on relevant knowledge pieces from external repositories such as PubMed, textbooks, and UMLS.
 An alternative path, still under-explored but made possible by the advent of domain-specific large language models, entails constructing artificial contexts through prompting.
-As a result, 'to generate or to retrieve' is the modern equivalent of Hamlet’s dilemma.
-This paper presents MEDGENIE, the first generate-then-read framework for multiple-choice question answering in medicine.
+As a result, “to generate or to retrieve” is the modern equivalent of Hamlet’s dilemma.
+This paper presents MedGENIE, the first generate-then-read framework for multiple-choice question answering in medicine.
 We conduct extensive experiments on MedQA-USMLE, MedMCQA, and MMLU, incorporating a practical perspective by assuming a maximum of 24GB VRAM.
-MEDGENIE sets a new state-of-the- art (SOTA) in the open-book setting of each testbed, even allowing a small-scale reader to outcompete zero-shot closed-book 175B baselines while using up to 706× fewer parameters.
-Overall, our findings reveal that generated passages are more effective than retrieved counterparts in attaining higher accuracy.
+MedGENIE sets a new state-of-the-art in the open-book setting of each testbed, allowing a small-scale reader to outcompete zero-shot closed-book 175B baselines while using up to 706x fewer parameters.
+Our findings reveal that generated passages are more effective than retrieved ones in attaining higher accuracy.

 What Are You Token About?
 Differentiable Perturbed Top-k Token Selection for Scientific Document Summarization

-Scientific document summarization (SDS) aims to condense complex and long articles in both technical and plain-language terms to facilitate the accessibility and dissemination of scientific findings.
-Existing datasets lack source heterogeneity, hindering effective model training and generalizability.
+Scientific document summarization aims to condense complex and long articles in both technical and plain-language terms to facilitate the accessibility and dissemination of scientific findings.
+Existing datasets suffer from a deficiency in source heterogeneity, as their data predominantly stem from a single common resource, hindering effective model training and generalizability.
 First, we introduce SciLay, a novel dataset that includes documents from multiple natural science journals with expert-authored technical and lay summaries.
 Second, we propose PrunePert, a new transformer-based model that incorporates a differentiable perturbed top-k encoder layer to prune irrelevant tokens in end-to-end learning.
 Experimental results show that our model achieves a nearly 2x speed-up compared to a state-of-the-art linear transformer, remaining comparable in effectiveness.
 Additional examinations underscore the importance of employing a training dataset that includes different sources to enhance the generalizability of the models.
-Code is available at https://anonymous.4open.science/r/sci-lay-2511/.
+Code is available at https://github.com/disi-unibo-nlp/sci-lay.